lorenz-g/tesla-megapack-tracker/README.md

 for now:
 - raw data (tesla and other manufacturers) are in [projects.csv](./projects.csv) file
 - the generated website is in the [docs](./docs) folder (it is called docs because of github pages)
-- To generate the website, install the dependencies and run `python generate_website.py`
+- To generate the website, install the dependencies with `pip install -r requirements.txt` and run `python generate/website.py`.
+It is recommended to setup a python virtualenv for the project beforehand.
+  - all python code lives in the `generate` folder
 - To develop it is handy to use a tool like [watchexec](https://watchexec.github.io/downloads/) to listen to file changes and then rebuild the site.
 - to edit the CSV files, it is best to use Libre Office
+- the external government data is the `misc` folder
+- the blog entries are written in Markdown and in the `misc`

 eventually:
 - every battery installation has a toml file located in the `battery-projects`